| Egypt to Auckland,

 the other end of the claim area.
 Andy and I skipped

 (literally) over to them and headed for customs.
+I was a little worried

 about passing through.
 The customs form was complicated.